-Here’s a heads-up on the basic steps in a divorce in Minnesota.
+Here’s a heads-up on the basic steps in a divorce in Minnesota, and what to expect during the process.
 Tomorrow I’ll post on how to speed up a divorce (and save money) and what might slow a divorce down (and cost money).

-At any point after filing, either party can file a motion for a Temporary Order which will temporarily determine how custody / parenting time, child support, maintenance, and other issues will be handled throughout the pendency of the divorce action.
+At any point after filing, either party can file a motion for a Temporary Order.
+The Order will temporarily determine how parenting time, child support, maintenance, and other issues will be handled during the divorce action.
 This gives the spouses direction for carrying on with their lives while the divorce works its way through the court.

 Any issues that have not been resolved by agreement will be tried before a judge.
 The possible issues are, writ large, custody, property (including money), child support, and maintenance.
 Each side will present their arguments in front of a judge with witnesses and exhibits as necessary to prove, for example, that the other spouse is really earning more than his or her 1099s reveal and so he or she can afford to pay more child support.

 Before you hire an attorney, know what the broad outlines of a divorce look like.
 Be prepared to discuss how the attorney can save time and money while not cutting corners.
-Litigation (as opposed to stipulation and agreement) transfers a family’s wealth not to each other or to the children, but to the attorneys.
+Litigation transfers a family’s wealth not to each other or to the children, but to the attorneys